Women’s Hair Loss and Alopecia

 Although testosterone is a male androgen hormone, it is present in both sexes, and an imbalance in testosterone in men and women could lead to hair loss.
 To determine whether a hormonal imbalance contributes to your female hair loss, it is essential to consult with an expert in hair loss, such as board-certified dermatologist Dr. Michele Green.
 When you meet with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will physically assess the condition of your scalp and hair and order certain blood tests to identify any potential imbalances.
 The results of the blood tests may influence the recommended hair loss treatment options that are integrated into your treatment plan.

+Why is my hair falling out and thinning?
 How can I stop my hair from falling out?

 The best way to keep hair from falling out is by consulting as soon as possible with a hair loss specialist, such as board-certified dermatologist Dr. Michele Green in New York City.
 The key to successfully treating hair loss and hair thinning is to identify the underlying causes of your hair loss and address them appropriately.
 A hair loss specialist, such as Dr. Green, can identify your pattern of hair loss upon physical evaluation and order any necessary tests, including blood tests and scalp biopsies.
-Dr. Green will discuss with you in-depth your medical and family history and review lifestyle practices and behaviors that may influence your hair loss.
+Dr. Green will discuss your medical and family history with you in-depth and review lifestyle practices and behaviors that may influence your hair loss.
 Together with Dr. Green, you will establish a personalized treatment plan for your hair loss that incorporates in-office procedures, topical treatments, oral medications and supplements, and innovative devices to keep your hair from falling out and promote new, healthy hair growth.

 What is female pattern hair loss?

 Female pattern hair loss, a medical condition that is also known as androgenic alopecia, is one of the most common types of hair loss.
 Female pattern hair loss is characterized by a pattern of hair loss that presents as diffuse thinning hair, potentially with a concentration of hair loss on the top of the head over time.
-Androgenic alopecia is a condition that affects both men and women, and for male patients, the medical condition is also known as male pattern hair loss.
-Male pattern hair loss typically presents first as a receding hairline along the forehead, creating the hair’s characteristic “M” appearance.
+Androgenic alopecia is a condition that affects both men and women and for male patients, the medical condition is also known as male pattern hair loss.
+Male pattern hair loss typically presents first as a receding hairline on the forehead, creating the hair’s characteristic “M” appearance.
 However, male pattern hair loss may also occur primarily on the crown of the head.
 For women, androgenic alopecia typically manifests as widening the center hair part over time and greater hair loss on the crown.
 A dermatologist, such as Dr. Michele Green in New York City, can diagnose female pattern hair loss and male pattern hair loss by evaluating the condition of the scalp and hair and identifying the pattern of hair loss that is present.

 6 months before and after, 4 PRP sessions

 There are many treatments available to help address thinning hair for women.
-The first step in hair thinning treatment is to consult with an expert, board-certified dermatologist, such as Dr. Michele Green in NYC.
-During your initial hair loss consultation with Dr. Green, she will be able to determine the root cause of your hair thinning or hair loss and then prescribe the best treatment or series of treatments to meet your need.
+The first step in hair thinning treatment is to consult with an expert, board certified dermatologist, such as Dr. Michele Green in NYC.
+During your initial hair loss consultation with Dr. Green, she will be able to determine the root cause of your hair thinning or hair loss and then prescribe the best treatment or series of treatments to meet your needs.
 When it comes to fixing thinning hair, Dr. Green may suggest beginning with topical treatments, such as topical or oral minoxidil, or oral and topical Propecia, oral Spironolactone, which helps to promote the regrowth of hair and boost hair volume, or platelet-rich plasma treatment (PRP injections), which helps to strengthen the hair follicles.
-It is important to work with an expert in hair loss to develop a hair loss treatment plan that is catered to your specific needs and incorporates the hair loss treatment options that best suit you.
+It is important to work with an expert in hair loss to develop a hair loss treatment plan that caters to your specific needs and incorporates the hair loss treatment options that best suit you.

 Is there a pill for women’s hair loss?
+How to treat hair loss in women with oral medication

 Several forms of oral medications are available when prescribed by a board-certified dermatologist, such as Dr. Green, that work to strengthen hair follicles and promote hair growth.
 One such pill to treat women’s hair loss is oral minoxidil, which was originally used to treat high blood pressure with the side effect of promoting new hair growth.
 Researchers discovered that low doses of minoxidil provided patients with thicker hair and better hair retention.
 Other oral medications for women’s hair loss include finasteride (Propecia) and Dutasteride, which both work by blocking the hormone dihydrotestosterone (DHT), Spironolactone, which is an anti-androgen medication effective at hormone regulation, oral contraceptives, which can also aid in regulating hormones, and oral supplements, such as Nutrafol and Viviscol.
 With many options available, it is best to consult Dr. Green on which pill to treat and prevent hair loss that works best for you.